SuperOfficeDocs/superoffice-docs/docs/en/ui/web-panels/learn/index.md

 uid: help-en-ui-web-panels
 title: Web panels
 description: Web panels
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 06.29.2022
+so.date: 03.24.2023
-keywords: Service
+keywords: web panel
-so.topic: help
+so.topic: concept
 language: en
 ---

 # Web panels

-You can add extra browser tabs in SuperOffice Service.
-You can add browser tabs to the following screens:
+You can add extra browser tabs to the following screens so that the information is where the users need it:

 * Request
 * Company